RLik/cnf-redis-cluster/README.md

 # Example of configuring Redis cluster server from box by GitLab pipeline

-I use this Ansile playbookas a base to configuring Galera Cluster MariaDB out of box for my labs using GitLab pipeline.
+I use this Ansile playbookas a base to configuring Redis clister out of box for my labs using GitLab pipeline.
 Playbook was tested on followins OS: Ubuntu Server 22.04.

 You can freely use this solution, but without any guarantee from the author.